doakesbacon/Mod1/README.md

 --
 I did the work on my own.
 I did take part of the study group on wednesday oct 18 vanessa, erica, steve , felix, and ian was apart of.
 But I already had the work done at that time

+Create a new column called Percent Funded that uses a formula to find how much money a campaign made relative to its initial funding goal.
+I did the floor because of ID 527 and 787  if rounded up it would equal to 100 and failed.